MostlyFocusedMike/node-notes/markdown/hapi-notes.md

 ```
 --------------------------------------------------------------------------------------------------------------------------------
 ## Export setup
 - the most important part is setting up the export.
-After we load our required packages, just [hoek](https://github.com/hapijs/hoek) which is a node utilities package for hapi, and hapi itself, we set up our export:
+After we load our required packages, [hoek](https://github.com/hapijs/hoek) which is a node utilities package for hapi, and hapi itself, we set up our export:

 ```
 const internals = {};